Don Herbison-Evans (

-The adult moth of this species has yellow or brown wings, with a curved line from apex to inner margin of each wing, and with a white dot near the middle of each forewing.
-The forewings have the characteristic hooked apices of this moth family DREPANIDAE.
+The adult moth of this species has yellow or brown wings, with a curved line from wingtip to the hind margin of each wing, and with a white dot near the middle of each forewing.
+The forewings have the characteristic hooked wingtips of this moth family DREPANIDAE.
 The wingspan is about 3 cms.

 The species occurs in